Top Attractions in Rome, Italy

 The Domus Aurea (Latin for Golden House) was an extensive palace built by Emperor Nero in the centre of ancient Rome after a large part of the city and the aristocratic villas on the Palatine Hill were destroyed by the great fire in 64 AD.

-After Nero’s death, his successor Vespasian destroyed the Domus, and decades later, Emperor Trajan used the ruins as the foundation for his bath complex.
-During the Renaissance in the 15th century, artists like Raphael and Michelangelo managed to sneak underground into the site by rope, to study the magnificent murals that are said to have had a major influence on their future masterpieces.
+After Nero’s death, his successor, Vespasian, destroyed the Domus, and decades later, Emperor Trajan used the ruins as the foundation for his bath complex.
+During the Renaissance in the 15th century, artists like Raphael and Michelangelo managed to sneak underground by rope into the site to study the magnificent murals that are said to have significantly influenced their future masterpieces.

-A team of archaeologists were working on the site in early 2019 when they noticed an opening in one of the walls which led them to a mysterious chamber, full of very well-preserved Roman murals of mythical figures like centaurs, the pagan god Pan, and sphinxes, leading to the room being named as “Sala delle Sfinge,” or the “Sphinx Room.”
+A team of archaeologists was working on the site in early 2019 when they noticed an opening in one of the walls.
+This led them to a mysterious chamber full of exceptionally well-preserved Roman murals of mythical figures like centaurs, the pagan god Pan, and sphinxes, which led to the room being named “Sala delle Sfinge,” or the “Sphinx Room.”

 Currently, the Domus is only accessible if you book a guided tour through them for €20.
-It is certainly worth it to visit the massive complex that according to historians was all used for parties, with none of its 300 rooms used as a bedroom or even kitchen.
-It has also been considered the most extravagant construction in the history of Rome due to its huge golden dome and the ceilings that were once stocked with semi-precious stones and finished in ivory, precious mosaics, pools and fountains as well as an artificial lake.
+It is worth visiting the massive complex that, according to historians, was all used for parties, with none of its 300 rooms used as a bedroom or kitchen.
+It has also been considered the most extravagant construction in the history of Rome due to its massive golden dome and ceilings that were once stocked with semi-precious stones and finished in ivory, precious mosaics, pools and fountains, and an artificial lake.
 Most of the walls were covered in frescoes, the rooms finished in white marble with shapes that played with light.

 Walk through the Ruins of the Baths of Trajan